Maryeon/maryeon.github.io/_pages/about.md

 I am currently an Assistant Processor at the School of Cyber Security, Tianjin University, Tianjin, China.
 I obtained my doctoral degree at the College of Computer Science and Technology, Zhejiang University, supervised by Prof. [Shouling Ji](https://person.zju.edu.cn/en/sji) and [Zonghui Wang](https://person.zju.edu.cn/en/zhwang).

 I am interested in formal verification techniques for reliable intelligent systems.
-I am now working with some excellent people in a hardware security group led by Prof. [Yongqiang Lyv](https://scholar.google.com/citations?user=YgM30QQAAAAJ&hl=en).
+I am now working with some excellent people in the HiSec (hardware and intelligence security) group led by Prof. [Yongqiang Lyv](https://scholar.google.com/citations?user=YgM30QQAAAAJ&hl=en).
 We are looking for diligent Ph.D, M.S. or intern students to join us.
 Feel free to send me an email if you are interested.

 # 🔥 News
 - *2026.04*: &nbsp;🎉🎉 Our paper on anti-nuclear antibody recognition was accepted by Medical Image Analysis (JCR Q1)!